orchidsoftware/orchid.software/docs/en/docs/icons.md

     ->url(#);
 ```

-You can also use the icons outside of the admin panel [using the Blade component](https://github.com/orchidsoftware/blade-icons).
+You can also use the icons outside of the admin panel by [using the Blade component](https://github.com/orchidsoftware/blade-icons).